 Clinical Professor of Innovation & Entrepreneurship

-Carter Cast, a clinical professor of innovation and entrepreneurship and a venture capitalist at Pritzker Group, will discuss the critical competencies that high potential, high performers – people with "the right stuff" – have that enable them to soar in their careers.
+Carter Cast, a clinical professor of innovation and entrepreneurship and a venture capitalist at Pritzker Group, will discuss what impedes the progress of talented people, as well as the critical competencies that high-potential, high performers have that enable them to soar in their careers.

-Clinical Professor of Entrepreneurial Practice / The Larry Levy Executive Director, Kellogg Innovation and Entrepreneurship Initiative / Executive Director, Heizer Center for Private Equity and Venture Capital
+Clinical Professor of Entrepreneurial Practice / The Larry Levy Executive Director, Kellogg Innovation & Entrepreneurship Initiative / Executive Director, Heizer Center for Private Equity and Venture Capital

 Professor of Psychology, Weinberg College of Arts & Sciences / Professor of Management & Organizations